hamzajuzer10/NetworkStoreOptimisation/README.md

     e) competition_distance_KM: 1 Calculates attractiveness scores based on competition range,

-    f) max_LSOA_dist_km: 5 Calculates the LSOAs to be included in the drivetime matrix for potential OA locations (only used if OSRM is used),
+    f) max_LSOA_dist_km: 5 Calculates the LSOAs to be included in the drivetime matrix for potential OA locations (only used if OSRM is used - this is now a legacy feature),

     g) store_name: "new_store" name of the new store (which will appear in the output store list)